Chinmaynawghare/MiniCRM/README.md

 - **Coroutines** – Asynchronous operations for smooth UI
 - **Material Design** – Modern UI components

+## Usage

+- Launch the app to view the list of customers.
+- Tap the **+ button** to add a new customer.
+- Select a customer to view details and their orders.
+- Orders can be added, edited, or deleted.
+- All changes are automatically synced with Firestore in real-time.
+- A demo video is available in the `demo` folder.
+Users can download it to see the app in action.

 ## Installation

 1. Clone the repository: